wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 Copenhagen used to be a Viking village.
 That's why there's epic castle-esque buildings, beautiful canals running through the city, and people wearing horned helmets roaming the streets.
 Okay, the last one's a lie and the other two's existence might not have any relation to Vikings.
-I would like to think it was all somehow connected to pillaging.
+I would still like to think it's all somehow connected to pillaging.

 At the same time the city does not lack in modern structures.
-Supposedly large parts of the city have been burned down from arson and reconstructed several times, so it must have been easy to make way for the new.
+Supposedly large parts of the city have been burned down and reconstructed (the city hall has burned down twice), so it must have been easy to make way for the new.
 Germans may be the most well known for design, but the Danish can't be far behind in ranks.
 Some of the sleek architecture...  especially placed next to the castles...
 Oof.

 ## Signs ##